kobo/gaiden/README.md

 ## ToC

-Create `pages/toc.groovy` file which defines document structure, if you need a table of contents.
+Create `pages/toc.groovy` file which defines document structure if you need a table of contents.
-You can write it with dsl support following like:
+You can write it with DSL support as follows:

 ```
-"introduction.html"(title: "Introduction")
+"introduction.md"(title: "Introduction")
-"quickstart/quickstart.html"(title: "Quick Start")
+"quickstart/quickstart.md"(title: "Quick Start")
 ```

 This file also defines the section titles using the `title` attribute.
-If you have nested documents, you can use block:
+If you have nested pages, you can use block:

 ```
-"introduction.html"(title: "Introduction") {
+"introduction.md"(title: "Introduction") {
-    "introduction/whatis.html"(title: "What is Gaiden?")
+    "introduction/whatis.md"(title: "What is Gaiden?")
-    "introduction/install.html"(title: "Install")
+    "introduction/install.md"(title: "Install")
 }
-"quickstart/quickstart.html"(title: "Quick Start") {
+"quickstart/quickstart.md"(title: "Quick Start") {
-    "quickstart/addingcontent.html"(title: "Adding content")
+    "quickstart/addingcontent.md"(title: "Adding content")
 }
 ```

 ## Markdown

 If you don't know the Markdown, please refer to [Markdown Syntax Guide](http://daringfireball.net/projects/markdown/syntax) at Daring Firebal.

-Gaiden uses [PegDown](https://github.com/sirthias/pegdown) as a markdwon library under the hood.
+Gaiden uses [PegDown](https://github.com/sirthias/pegdown) as a Markdwon library under the hood.
 In addition, Gaiden provides some syntax support.

 ### Image

-You can use absolute path from the static resource directory in the path of image syntax.
+You can use an absolute path from a static resource directory in a path of image syntax.
 For example:

 ```
 ![alt text](/img/some-image.png)
 ```

-Gaiden generates automatically relative path from absolute path which is specified.
+Gaiden automatically generates relative a path from an absolute path which is specified.

 ## License